Minimum Credit Score Requirements for Small Business Loans: The Essential Guide

 Business credit scores are similar to personal credit scores, but they are specifically tailored to assess the creditworthiness of a business rather than an individual.
 Lenders, suppliers, and other businesses use these scores to evaluate the financial risk of doing business with a particular company.

-Business credit scores consider factors such as the company’s payment history, debt-to-credit ratio, and overall financial stability.
+Business credit scores comprise a business’s financial history.
+Factors such as the company’s payment history, debt-to-credit ratio, and overall financial stability determine the business credit score.
 A strong business credit score can help a company secure better financing terms, access larger lines of credit, and establish credibility with potential partners and suppliers.
-Maintaining a good business credit score is essential for long-term financial success and growth like personal credit scores.
+Maintaining a good business credit score is essential for long-term financial success and growth, like personal credit scores.

 The three major business credit bureaus are Dun & Bradstreet, Experian Business, and Equifax.
 There are also several niche business credit bureaus.
 There are more business credit scoring models with different score ranges than personal credit scores.

 Many business credit scores use a range of 0-100, with 75 and above considered good credit.
-The FICO Small Business Scoring Service (FICO SBSS) ranges from 0-300.
+The FICO Small Business Scoring Service (FICO SBSS) ranges from 0 to 300.

 What are the Minimum Credit Score Requirements by lender type?

-Small business loan credit requirements can vary significantly between lenders, even for the same or similar products.
+The required credit score for a business loan depends on various factors, including the type of lender.
 For example, a business term loan from a bank will likely have a higher minimum credit score than the same loan from a nonbank lender.
+Most lenders will give you a loan if you have a personal credit score of 670 or higher.

 Traditional Lenders (700+)

 Traditional lenders like banks and credit unions typically have the highest minimum credit score requirements.
 While there might be some exceptions, most traditional business loans require a minimum credit score of 700 or over.
-In addition, business bank loans typically require collateral, high revenue, and several years in business.
-However, small businesses that qualify for traditional loans can typically get the lowest interest rates.
+In addition, traditional bank loans typically require collateral, high revenue, and several years in business.
+However, small businesses that qualify for traditional loans can normally get the lowest interest rates.

 SBA Lenders (650+)